Fair Integral Network Flows: Characterization by improving di-circuits and by feasible potential-vectors

 Let $\beta :=\max\{z(e):e\in F\}$.
 Then $\max\{z'(e):e\in F\}\leq \beta$ holds for any $F$-dec-min member $z'$ of $\odotZ{Q}$, therefore we can assume that $\beta =\max\{g(e):e\in F\}$.
 Let $L:=\{e\in F, g(e)=\beta \}$.

 Since $D_{z}$ admits no $z$-improving di-circuit, it follows, in particular, that there is no di-circuit containing more $L_{\bf b}$-edges than $L_{\bf f}$-edges.
-By Lemma \ref{betaminchar}, $z$ minimizes the number of $F$-edges with $z(e)=\beta$, and this means that $z$ is pre-dec-min on $F$.
+By Lemma~\ref{betaminchar}, $z$ minimizes the number of $F$-edges with $z(e)=\beta$, and this means that $z$ is pre-dec-min on $F$.

-Consider the chain ${\cal C}'$ used in Theorem \ref{Fdecmin} along with the definition of $(f',g')$ given in \eqref{(f'g'def1)} and \eqref{(f'g'def2)}).
-By (the proof of) Theorem \ref{reduction}, $z$ is $(f',g')$-bounded.
+Consider the chain ${\cal C}'$ used in Theorem~\ref{Fdecmin} along with the definition of $(f',g')$ given in \eqref{(f'g'def1)} and \eqref{(f'g'def2)}.
+By (the proof of) Theorem~\ref{reduction}, $z$ is $(f',g')$-bounded.
 Recall that $L'$ was defined before Claim \ref{claimL'} to be the subset of $L$ consisting of those elements of $L$ that enter at least one member of ${\cal C}'$, while we defined $F':=F-L'$.
 We pointed out that $L'$ is non-empty, that is, $F'$ is a proper subset of $F$.
-Furthermore the definitions of $(f',g')$ and $L'$ imply that every edge in $A-L$ leaving or entering a member of ${\cal C}'$ is $(f',g')$-fixed, every edge in $L$ leaving a member of ${\cal C}'$ is $(f',g')$-fixed, and every edge in $L$ entering at least two members of ${\cal C}'$ is $(f',g')$-fixed.
+Furthermore the definitions of $(f',g')$ and $L'$ imply that every edge in $A-L$ leaving or entering a member of ${\cal C}'$ is $(f',g')$-tight, every edge in $L$ leaving a member of ${\cal C}'$ is $(f',g')$-tight, and every edge in $L$ entering at least two members of ${\cal C}'$ is $(f',g')$-tight.